 Produce Stands: There are several produce stands located throughout Seattle area, where several farmers sell their goods to a central produce seller.
 Currently Capitol Hill does not have a produce stand, but check out Local Harvest to find one in other Seattle neighborhoods.

-Restaurants and Cafes Serving Locally-produced Food: Capitol Hill restaurants serving local food include Rover's, Artemis, Chez Gaudy, Volunteer Park Cafe, and 'Zaw.
+Restaurants and Cafes Serving Locally-produced Food: Capitol Hill restaurants serving local food include Volunteer Park Cafe, Café Presse, Lark, and Molly Moon.
 There are many restaurants in nearby Seattle neighborhoods serving locally-sourced foods.
 Resources for finding them include: From the Heart of Washington, NWSource, Chowhound - Pacific Northwest Forum, The Stranger, and Puget Sound Fresh.
 The Organic Consumers Association also has an amazing new database for finding local organic food and other products.

 Gather Wild Foods like wild berries, greens, nuts, herbs, and other edibles.
 Note: make sure you know what you are picking - if you aren't absolutely sure what it is, do not eat it!
 Sustainable Capitol Hill occasionally has Backyard Herb Walks led by a local Naturopathic Physician - please check our calendar [link] for upcoming events.